ofemiashiru/CI_MS3_MCC/README.md

 4. I want to add reviews on MCC.

 #### Returning User
+5. I want to log into my MCC account.
-5. I want to edit movies on MCC.
+6. I want to edit movies on MCC.
-6. I want to edit reviews on MCC.
+7. I want to edit reviews on MCC.
-7. I want to delete my movies on MCC.
+8. I want to delete my movies on MCC.
-8. I want delete my reviews on MCC.
+9. I want delete my reviews on MCC.
-9. I want to use the search bar to search movies on MCC.
+10. I want to use the search bar to search movies on MCC.
-10. I want to delete my account if no longer needed.
+11. I want to delete my account if no longer needed.

 #### Site Owner
-11. I want all users to be able to see all movies.
+12. I want all users to be able to see all movies.
-12. I want all users to be able to see all reviews.
+13. I want all users to be able to see all reviews.
-13. I want all users to be able to create an account.
+14. I want all users to be able to create an account.
 14. I want users who have created accounts to log in and see their profile.
-15. I want account users to add a movie.
+16. I want account users to add a movie.
-16. I want account users to edit their own movie.
+17. I want account users to edit their own movie.
-17. I want account users to delete their own movie.
+18. I want account users to delete their own movie.
-18. I want account users to add reviews.
+19. I want account users to add reviews.
-19. I want account users to edit their own review.
+20. I want account users to edit their own review.
-20. I want account users to delete their own review.
+21. I want account users to delete their own review.
-21. I want to be able to log in as admin.
+22. I want to be able to log in as admin.
-22. I want to be able to add a genre.
+23. I want to be able to add a genre.
-23. I want to be able to edit a genre.
+24. I want to be able to edit a genre.
-24. I want to be able to delete a genre.
+25. I want to be able to delete a genre.
-25. I want to be able to prompt account users before updating or deleting.
+26. I want to be able to prompt account users before updating or deleting.
-26. I do not want users to use browser back button if they are looking for a page that does not exist.
+27. I do not want users to use browser back button if they are looking for a page that does not exist.

 ## Scope